ibm-js/deliteful/docs/Toaster.md

 `deliteful/Toaster` is a widget that allows an application to notify the user in a non obtrusive way (it will not steal the focus), through a quick little message.
 A toaster is an unobtrusive mechanism for displaying messages.
-Like toast, the message "pops up" in the window corner, temporarily overlaying any content there.
+Like toasts, messages "pop up" in the window corner, temporarily overlaying any content there.
 The message stays up for a certain duration, or until the user dismisses it explicitly (with a swipe gesture or by clicking on the dismiss button).